smimram/satex/README.md

 ## Colors on operators

-The color of operators and wire can be changed with `color=...` options, e.g.
+The color of operators and wires can be changed with `color=...` options, e.g.

 ```
 \twocell{((1->1)["\alpha",color=red] * 1) * (1[color=red] * (1->1)["\beta"])}